- Education & Youth

 In 2015, Reading Assist Institute was awarded a formula fund grant from the Corporation for National & Community Service (CNCS) to establish the RAI Reading Corps using AmeriCorps members.

-Reading Corps members will participate in 50 hours of training in RAI’s multi-sensory, phonics-based, explicit, sequential and systematic, supplemental reading curriculum.
-They will receive supervision and coaching throughout the year to ensure the fidelity of the program.
+Reading Corps members participate in 50 hours of training in RAI’s multi-sensory, phonics-based, explicit, sequential and systematic, reading intervention.
+They receive supervision and coaching throughout the year to ensure the fidelity of the program.
 The RAI Reading Corps works exclusively with Tier III students in grades 1-3 to develop the skills necessary for fluent reading, writing and spelling.
 Tier III students are identified by school-based Response to Intervention teams as students in need of intensive, one-on-one intervention.
 Schools often lack sufficient resources and the explicit expertise needed to provide consistent individualized instruction to these students.
 The RAI Reading Corps provides a highly skilled instructional resource to schools for the intensive needs of Tier III students.

 Reading Assist Institute’s Impact

 In Delaware, 63% of 4th graders scored below “Proficient” in the 2015 National Assessment of Education Progress (NAEP).
 Children faced with language-based learning disabilities including dyslexia, who are disadvantaged by poverty or are English Language Learners scored even lower on proficiency levels.
-The Annie E. Casey Foundations KIDS COUNT 2010 report Early Learning: Why Reading by the End of Third Grade Matters states, learning to read proficiently by the end of third grade is critical; from 4th grade on children are expected to be reading to learn.
+The Annie E. Casey Foundations KIDS COUNT 2010 report Early Learning: Why Reading by the End of Third Grade Matters, states learning to read proficiently by the end of third grade is critical; from 4th grade on children are expected to be reading to learn.
 After 3rd grade text becomes more complex, subject matter and concepts more difficult.
 Any student who has not reached proficiency in grade-level reading by the start of 4th grade will begin living the academic struggle.

 Research tells us that in a normal distribution of human population 20% of students will struggle with learning to read through conventional classroom instruction.
 Because of social and organizational factors, the percentage of students in Delaware public schools is significantly higher.